repboxr/.github/profile/README.md

 Author: Sebastian Kranz, Ulm University

-The `repboxr` organisation mainly contains R packages for the *Repbox* project that shall facilitate reproducible research.
-(Unfornately `repbox` was already taken as an organisation name on Github.
-Since most of the code is in R, I picked `repboxr`, instead.)
+The *repbox* project is a collection of tools (mostly R packages) that shall facilitate reproducible research.
+For the project, I created the [repboxr](https://github.com/repboxr/) organisation on Github (The name `repbox` was already taken.)
 The project currently concentrates on economics and social sciences.

-The main goals are:
+Main goals:
-  - Help data editors and authors to check code & data supplements
+  - Help data editors and authors to check replication package of to be published scientific articles
   - Create a systematic data base for meta studies containing mapped information from run supplements and articles.
 A focus will be on regression analyses.

 ## Far from being generally usable

 Currently, all packages are in a pilot phase and the project needs substantial large scale testing, improvement and documentation.
-It will take substantial effort before it can be used for researchers to run their meta studies and there can be a lot of breaking changes.
-While currently almost all contributions are by Sebastian Kranz, the goals is that a stable version will have a wide community including data editors, authors and researchers performing meta studies.
+The exact stage of development differs between packages, but it will take substantial effort before repbox can be used for researchers to run their own meta studies.
+Also the overall design is far from being settled and you should expect a lot of breaking changes in future.
+While currently almost all contributions have been made by Sebastian Kranz, the goal is that a future stable version will have a wide community including data editors, authors and researchers performing meta studies.

-## Overview of packages and repositories
+## Packages and repositories

+### General packages

 [repboxRun](https://github.com/repboxr/repboxRun): Functions that help running repbox analysis steps that are implemented in the different packages.